-Her voice is suddenly sharp, and he blinks at her.
-He’s breathless, and his chest feels like a giant hand is grasping him and squeezing him tight.
-The strange gnawing feeling he’s had in the pit of his stomach since Dean heaved him out of the car and marched him into this den of iniquity is getting worse.
+The woman's voice is suddenly sharp, and Castiel blinks at her.
+He’s breathless, his chest feels like a giant hand is grasping him and squeezing him tight.
+The strange gnawing feeling he has had in the pit of his stomach since Dean heaved him out of the car and marched him into this den of iniquity is getting worse.

 Chastity narrows her eyes.
 “You’re real pale.”
 She pats his crotch.
 “And nothing’s happening down here.
 And it’s forty-five minutes tops, baby.”

-He swallows, because he recognizes the relentless tattoo beating in his chest for what it really is now, remembers that the heart also speeds up in response to stress, anxiety, fear.
+Castiel swallows, because he recognizes the relentless tattoo beating in his chest for what it really is now, remembers that the heart also speeds up in response to stress, anxiety, fear.
 “I think it’s fight or flight,” he croaks.
-“You don’t – arouse me.”
+“You don’t – arouse

 Castiel sighs, throws up defensive hands.
 “It was the post office,” he corrects ruefully.

-Dean shakes his head in disgust, slouches there, confident, self-assured and sarcastic.
-But Castiel can see into him, knows it’s a bluff, a lie.
-He knows that Dean plans to drink himself into a stupor just like every other night, knows that he’ll lapse into unconsciousness fully clothed at some point, knows that he’ll scream himself awake and shaking with hazy, confused terror after just two, or three, or four hours of restless, tormented sleep.
+Dean shakes his head in disgust, slouches there, confident, self-assured, and sarcastic.
+But Castiel can see into his friend, knows that it’s a bluff, a lie.
+He knows that Dean plans to drink himself into a stupor just like every other night, knows that he’ll lapse into unconsciousness fully clothed at some point, knows that he’ll scream himself awake and shaking with hazy, confused terror after just two, or three, or four hours of restless, tormented slumber.
 Castiel knows what Dean sees when he sleeps, knows his dreams are like an open, oozing, jagged wound that will never heal.
-Even the second-hand knowledge of it is so vivid that thinking about it stuns him, sets his nerves on edge and has him biting his lip.
+Even the second-hand knowledge of it is so vivid that thinking about it stuns Castiel, sets his nerves on edge and has him biting his lip.